surfly/docs/README.md

 ##### [The Tutorial](./the_surfly_tutorial.md)

 If you would like to learn more about Surfly, follow our step by step guide as we integrate Surfly into our example application.
-Major steps and changes are illustrated by an image/gif and, for each modification, you can refer to our repository, where you'll find the corresponding commit.

 ##### [The Widget options](./widget_options.md)